 Salt & Pepper to taste

-1. Combine water, soy sauce, dark soy sauce, brown sugar, garlic, ginger, shallots, scallions, lemongrass and fish sauce in a large bowl, and whisk together.
+1. Combine water, soy sauce, dark soy sauce, brown sugar, garlic, ginger, shallots, scallions, lemongrass, brown sugar, and fish sauce in a large bowl, and whisk together.
 Season pork lightly with salt and pepper, then add to marinade.
 Cover, and refrigerate for at least 2 hours.

 2. Pre-heat oven to 300 degrees.
-Transfer meat and marinade into a large caserole dish, cover tightly with foil, then braise for 2-3 hours, or until fork tender.
+Transfer meat and marinade into a large casserole dish, cover tightly with foil, then braise in chicken stock for 2-3 hours, or until fork tender.
 Check that all of the water has not evaporated halfway through.

 4. Boil vinegar, water, two tablespoons of sugar, and 1 tablespoon of salt in a medium pot.
 Add sliced scallions, carrot, and diakon, stir, then turn off the heat.
 The pickles will be ready to use once cooled.